quambene/quambene.github.io/src/projects.md

-# Showcases
+# Projects

-Some of my projects are showcased as follows.
+Some of my projects are summarized as follows.
 [More](/about.md) about me.

 ## Pigeon